Whiz Bang Band!

 No Place to Get Thin!

 The Chase family owned the Hamburger Inn in Robbinsdale.
-The little building, seen on the right hand side of this postcard was torn down last summer to make way for the new Travail restaurant.
+The little building, seen on the right hand side of this postcard was torn down in 2013 to make way for the new Travail restaurant.
 Sam Chase and Ma Chase are pictured behind the counter below.
 Sam worked at Ewald Dairy.
 He started deliveries with a horse and buggy and eventually drove a truck.
 The family operated the restaurant on West Broadway for 35 years.

 Read more